Fish soup is a soup dish served with fish.... (thank you for the warm applause, you're welcome).

 Another time I was here with the same couple, my "twin sister", ie my LONG time friend’s boss, who shared the same birthday with me, introduced the dry noodle option, PLUS, their handmade noodles, to me.
 Both were impressive!

 The dried noodle came in a dark sauce, which was mildly sweet, and just as mildly spicy, both very subtle, thus delicious.
 Their handmade noodle was just as good.
 The fried fish were floating for a while in a soup, but they remained crispy, this time a soft and lovely crunch, very good texture.
-It probably was because they knew my friends, the portion of this fish was copious too; it was a very enjoyable brunch!
+It probably was because they knew my friends, the portion of this fish was copious; wonderful brunch!

-Finally, the chilli sauce here was quite impressive to.
+Finally, the chilli sauce here was impressive.
 Not spicy but had a very nice subtle garlicky taste.
 Dab some chilli with the fish pieces and they go up a notch in taste!

 %20Huang%20Ji%209.jpg)